TrigonDev/.github/CONTRIBUTING.md

 # Contribution Guidelines
 These guidelines must be followed before any pull request will be accepted.
-If your not sure about something, just do your best.
+If you're not sure about something, just do your best.

 ## Basics
 Libraries and repos in TrigonDev use `poetry` as a package manager.
 It's pretty straightforward: